Local Linear Forests: Appendix

 To close this section, we consider some basic linear and polynomial models in low dimensions, in order to effectively compare local linear forests with local linear regression.
 We simulate $X \sim U[0,1]^3$ and model responses from two models,

 where $\e \sim N(0,\sigma^2)$ and $\sigma \in \{1,5,10\}$.
-RMSE on the truth is reported, averaged over 50 runs, for lasso, local linear regression, BART, random forests, adaptive random forests, and local linear forests.
+Root mean square error on the truth is reported, averaged over 50 runs, for lasso, local linear regression, BART, random forests, adaptive random forests, and local linear forests.
 In the simple linear case in equation \ref{linear1}, we see that lasso outperforms the other methods, as we would expect; in the polynomial given in equation \ref{linear2}, local linear regression performs the best, followed by BART ($\sigma=1$ case) and local linear forests ($\sigma= 5, 10$ cases).